 - Micro-purchases.
 Procurement by micro-purchase is the acquisition of supplies or services which are up to \$10,000.
 This purchase may be awarded without soliciting competitive quotations. - Small purchase procedures.
 Small purchase procedures are those simple and informal procurements for securing services, supplies or other property that cost between \$10,001 to 100,000.
 Price and rate quotations must be obtained from at least two qualified sources. - Sealed bids (formal advertising).
-Bids are publicly solicited and a firm fixed price

-Academy for Integrated Arts Board Policies - May 23, 2024 Policies were adapted from ©2016, 2019, 2020, 2021, 2022, 2023 & 2024 Missouri Charter Public School Association's Model Policies. contract is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the invitation for bids, is the lowest in price.
+Bids are publicly solicited and a firm fixed price contract is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the invitation for bids, is the lowest in price.
 This method is preferred for procuring construction.